 Home-Based Learning:

-Volunteers are welcome on Mondays, Wednesdays, and Fridays to help organize diapers/wipes, office supplies, and file documents.
-Our office is open from 7 am to 3 pm, and volunteers can leave once tasks are completed.
-Your help is greatly appreciated!
+Volunteers are welcome on Mondays, Wednesdays, and Fridays to help organize diapers and wipes, office supplies, and file documents.
+Our office is open from 7:00 a.m. to 3:00 p.m., and volunteers can leave once their tasks are completed.
+Your help is appreciated!

 Interested?
 Email us to get involved!